 There's also a robust single door and padlock hasp for added security, and a heavy-duty floor panel so you can store heavier items with ease.
 Plus, it's easy to assemble.

-5. Lifetime Heavy Duty Low Plastic Shed Horizontal Storage Box
+5. Lifetime Heavy Duty Low Plastic Shed

 Sizes: Ranging from 74 x 174cm to 191.1 x 132cm | Weather resistant: Yes

-The Lifetime Heavy Duty plastic shed is available in a range of dimensions up to 191.1 x 132cm and is a great option for small or medium-sized gardens.
+Robust and well-designed, the Lifetime Heavy Duty plastic shed is available in a range of dimensions up to 191.1 x 132cm and is a great option for small or medium-sized gardens.

 This attractive shed is purpose-built to hold two large garbage cans (you can of course store other things such as bikes and tools), and comes with front and top opening as well as lockable doors which have an external latching mechanism.